Sudhansu352010/Ecommerce-Data-Analysis-By-using-Sql/README.md

  group by shipperid
  order by shipperid;

- # 8. Get the Description of customer along with the Customerid and Domain of their email(like gmail.com, yahoo.com).
-For customer with no lastname take Web as their last name..The Final output should contain this columns Customerid, Domain of their email, Description.Get the details of description from the below attached sample output Description_ column.Sort the result by DateEntered desc, if date entered is same then CustomeId in ascending.
-Note- All letters are case sensetive take same case letters as given in sample output Description_.
-Every Day value will have 'th' in front of it.

-select c.customerid, substring_index(email, '@', -1) as domain, concat(firstname, ' ', ifnull(lastname, 'Web'), ' was born on ',
-day(Date_of_birth),"th" ," ", monthname(date_of_birth)," ",year(date_of_birth)," ",'has ordered ', count(*) ,' orders yet.')
-as description from customers as c left join orders as o on c.customerid=o.customerid group by c.customerid order by dateentered desc;

-# 9. Find and display the CategoryId and Product name of the product with the highest discount.
-Sort the results by CategoryId, and if there are multiple products with the same discount in the same category, sort them in ascending order by Product Name.
-Discount can be calculated on the difference between Market price and Sell price.
-select p.category_id, p.product from ( select category_id, max(market_price-sale_price) as max_discount from products group by category_id )
-AS c inner join products as p on p.category_id=c.category_id and p.market_price-p.sale_price=c.max_discount order by p.category_id, p.product asc;

  # 10. Rank the countries in terms of quantity of coffee ordered.
 Conside only the sub category's Coffee.
 If two or more country's consumptions are same assign them same rank.Print Rank, Country Name, Total Qunatity.Sort the Output on Ranking in ascending order, if two country rank is same then consider Country name in ascending order.
 with cte as(select country,sum(quantity) as total from products p join orderdetails od on p.productid=od.productid